brooklyn-data/dbt-fusion-devcontainer/README.md

    > **Note**: The extensions with this configuration are installed by VS Code when the container starts for ease of setup.
 To manage the extension installation yourself, remove the `"features"` key from the `devcontainer.json` file.

-2. Open your project in VS Code and use the Dev Containers (or Remote Explorer) extension to build and run the container.
+2. Open your project in VS Code and use the Dev Containers (or Remote Explorer) extension to build and run the container. ([docs](https://code.visualstudio.com/docs/devcontainers/containers))

+3. Allow some time for the extensions to install and follow dbt's prompt to install `dbt-fusion`

 ## Resources
 - [Meet the dbt Fusion Engine... - Jason Ganz](https://docs.getdbt.com/blog/dbt-fusion-engine)